darvan42/weirdo/README.md

 This project uses external libraries and assets that are under their own licenses.

-It is not a goal of this project to infringe someones copyright.
+It is not a goal of this project to infringe someone's copyright.
 Please feel free to reach out, if you feel that this project infringes your copyright.
 ## Codestyle